Curriculum planning and assessment

 To support teachers implementing the Victorian Curriculum F-10 Languages curriculum, the VCAA is offering access to a new suite of online language assessments.
 Developed with and hosted by the Australian Council for Educational Research (ACER), the language assessments consist of a series of multiple-choice listening and reading tests.
 The assessments provide a snapshot of students' reading and listening skills, which can then be used to better target an individual students' learning needs.

 All language assessments are available 'on demand' with teachers deciding when and how often they wish to use them.

 Initially, the assessments will offer teachers raw test scores only.
 This means that teachers will see which questions that students got correct, which were incorrect and which questions were not attempted.
-In 2018 there will be some additional functions added so you can explore the students results from different perspectives.
+In 2018 there will be some additional reporting functions added including scaled scores, so teachers can explore students' results from a number of different perspectives.

-The Language Assessments offers separate tests in listening and reading in eight languages:
+The Language Assessments are available as listening and reading tests in eight languages:

 - Chinese (background and second language learner)